netsec-design/TerraformBluePrints/README.md

 The list of modules will constantly grow as long as we will release more and more documentation.

 ```
-The HOWTO Guide will be released soon and linked here.
+The Reference Architecture Guide along with the Deployment Guide will be released soon and linked here.
 ```

 ```